 Step 3: Avoid Certain Words

 Few people have the budget to splash out or splurge.
-As soon as these words are mentioned, they instinctively start a battle in their minds where they ask if they can really afford it; just as a dieter would when reaching for the second slice of cake.
+Indeed, as soon as you mention these words, an instinctive battle starts in their minds where they ask if they can really afford it; just as a dieter would when reaching for the second slice of cake.
 (In this instance avoid words such as indulgent if you’d like them to purchase another slice!)
 You can ensure they know the product is of the highest quality without using words such as splurge, splash out, or even, (it has been known) expensive.

 Step 4: Highlight Benefits over Features

-The features of a product are those that make the product work, the buttons, the slick packaging, the operating system.
+The product features are those that make the it work.
+In other words, the buttons, the slick packaging and the operating system.
 The benefits are how it will impact on a person’s life and to eliminate buyer’s guilt you do need to emphasis these.
-For example, the new iPhone 7 has plenty of features but it’s still an expensive purchase which could be seen as frivolous if the iPhone 6s works fine.
+For example, the latest iPhone includes plenty of features.
+However, it is still an expensive purchase, often seen as frivolous if the older iPhones works fine.
 Focus on the benefits: It will save you time, and eventually money.
-It will make life easier.
-It will remove frustration.
+It will make life easier and remove frustration.
 It will allow for better communication.
 In short, your life will be better through this purchase.

 Step 5: Add a Time Limit